Feet and your first aid kit

-Feet and your first aid kit should be a must have item in every home.
+Feet and your first aid kit should be a must-have item in every home.
 But is your kit fit for purpose?
-In an ideal world everyone should go on a St John’s Ambulance or Red Cross course to learn about first aid (U.K).
+In an ideal world, everyone should go on a St John’s Ambulance or Red Cross course to learn about first aid (U.K).
 Red Cross (www.redcross.org.uk).
 First aid is the process of providing stabilising treatment before medical intervention is formally required.
-This forms life saving methods, such as cardio-pulmonary resuscitation (CRP) and safeguarding an injury from deteriorating.
-From a small cut which may only need localised care with a sticky plaster, to a burn, a puncture wound or fractured ankle, it is good to have the basics.
+This forms life-saving methods, such as cardio-pulmonary resuscitation (CRP) and safeguarding an injury from deteriorating.
+From a small cut that may only need localised care with a sticky plaster, to a burn, a puncture wound or a fractured ankle, it is good to have the basics.

-In this article I am looking at first aid more for the foot than anything but it comes down to the principles behind first aid that are important.
+In this article, I am looking at first aid more for the foot than anything but it comes down to the principles behind first aid that are important.
 First aid is described, what to buy and then an introduction to second aid.
 A less common term.
-This is not a first aid course but my webpages do have self-help articles for different foot conditions so check the content.
+This is not a first aid course but my web pages do have self-help articles for different foot conditions.

 What do you need at home?

 So the question arises what do we need in a regular home that is reasonable?
 Probably the best advice is to go to a pharmacy and buy the best first aid kit on offer.
 The click link takes you to the St John’s ambulance recommended kits where prices range from low cost to more expensive refill kits.